 The prominence of churches in New Zealand’s cities, towns and countryside attests to the historical importance of the Christian religion in New Zealand.

 In censuses, about half all New Zealanders give Christianity as their religion.
 The largest denominations are Anglican, Catholic and Presbyterian.
 In all regions except Auckland and Otago–Southland, Anglicans are the largest denomination.

-Under a quarter of those who identify themselves as Christian attend church regularly.
+Only a very small proportion of the relatively high number who identify themselves as Christian attend church regularly.
 Traditional denominations are losing adherents, but evangelical sects are growing.
-In many country districts, and also in towns and cities, interdenominational cooperation is now well established.
+In many country districts, and also in towns and cities, interdenominational co-operation is now well established.

 Generally, the Christian churches and their social organisations are less influential in New Zealand society than they were.